sumitmadhwani/GSoC-2017_Kivy/README.md

-This repository contains all the code which I have contributed to Kivy's sister project Plyer during my 3 month GSoC internship.
+This repository contains all the code which I have contributed to Kivy's sister project Plyer during my 3 month GSoC'17 program.

 My work in Plyer includes the designing and implementation of platform independent APIs.
 Target platforms are Android, iOS, Linux, Windows, Mac OS X.